 - While the blood in the prepatellar bursa may be gradually reabsorbed into the body, the bursa’s lining may stay inflamed.
 The inflamed lining may produce excess synovial fluid.

 - The fluid fills the bursa, causing swelling and other knee bursitis symptoms.

 If a doctor uses a needle and syringe to draw fluid from a bursa after a trauma, the fluid may appear reddish or pink because of the presence of blood.

 In This Article:

-By addressing the causes and risk factors, a person can decrease the likelihood of developing chronic knee bursitis.
+By addressing these causes and risk factors, an individual can decrease the likelihood of developing chronic knee bursitis.